sjbiaga/pisc/README.md

-of all enabled actions by merely setting the rate - which otherwise, at the moment these actions were enobled, was set to `None` - which is why it is crucial the [enabled] actions are enabled (rate set to `None`, enough to be in the `%` map) when parallel fibers are spawned.
-A second background fiber is blocked on a `Semaphore` that the other bacground fiber releases, and then loops.
+of all enabled actions by merely setting the rate - which otherwise, at the moment these actions were enobled, was set to `None` - which is why it is crucial the [enabled] actions are enabled (rate set to `None`, enough to be in the `%` map) when actions are fired in parallel.
+A second background fiber is blocked on a `Semaphore` that the other bacground fiber releases, and then (blocking) polls for a next "offer".

-This second background fiber then takes snapshot of the `%` map searching for any enabled action that has been "reached", and thus has a associated a rate rather than `None`.
+This second background fiber then takes a snapshot of the `%` map searching for any enabled action that has been "reached", and thus has a associated a rate rather than `None`.
 If this snapshot is empty, than it will block on the semaphore shared with the first background fiber.

 As soon as the snapshot is non-empty, the second background fiber computes statistically - starting from the rate - the _delay_ ("delta") that corresponds to the fastest action.
-It then uses both key and delay to _complete_ a `Deferred`.
+It then uses the key get an associated `Deferred`, and the delay to _complete_ a `Deferred`.
+One will match.
+This corresponds to the current "winner".
-This corresponds to `turning` or the `next turn`.

 Meanwhile, all methods called (in parallel, either summation or composition) from a `for` generator, having `offered` the action rate, are (and must _all_ be) blocked on `Deferred.get`'s method.
-As soon as the `Deferred` is `complete`d, each method will compare the argument key with the gotten key.
-One will match.
-(Otherwise, the rest will `IO.cede` and busy `loop`, getting the same different key until blocking again on a fresh `Deferred` in the `next turn`, unless becoming discarded).
+As soon as these `Deferred` are `complete`d with `null`, each method will `flatMap` to `IO.never`.

 Before actually performing the action (which occurs eventually), there is some "book-keeping" to do.
 First, the second background fiber blocks on